Dhruv1777/Spotify-Top-Songs-Analysis/README.md

 ![Variable_Importance_in_Random_Forest_Model-1.png](./images/Variable_Importance_in_Random_Forest_Model-1.png)

-### Other Model(s)
+### Final Thoughts

-Going forward, a simple way would be to rely again on the more simple multivariate model but remove predictors with possible high multicollinearity and lower importance.
+Given the nature of the dependent variable (and of course, the performance of the models) and the potential for it to be widely influenced by outside factors, I think the more simple multivariate model gave the best results.
+While the Adjusted R square value was low, the p values and F-statistic did indicate a high degree of statistical significance.
+While the model can only predict the dependent variable to a limited degree, it performs strongly within this area.

-It looks like for any budding songwriter, what makes a song popular goes much further beyond the internal attributes of the song itself.
+Applying that to our data in context, it looks like for any budding songwriter, what makes a song popular goes much further beyond the internal attributes of the song itself.
 Though these do have a good degree of statistical significance, their ultimate impact is limited.
-Thus, while it is best to focus on having your song score high/low on the following metrics, there are a multitude of external factors to consider:
+Thus, while it is best to focus on having your song score high/low on the following metrics, there are a multitude of external factors to consider.